Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You can make your own cake flour by sifting all purpose wheat flour.
 You sift 3/4 of the flour plus 2 tablespoons of cornstarch.
 This will save you having to buy a second flour.

 Sift your flour.
 Sifting can make a large difference in the actual amount of flour that goes into your cooking.
-If you have a food scale, weigh the flour as well.
-"1 cup" can vary, but 130 grams is always 130 grams.

 I am a baker.
 The best flour for cakes is Cake flour.
 I like Softassilk cake flour.
 To make All purpose flour cake flour, take out two tablespoons and add two tablespoons of corn starch.
 Don't Add extra corn starch to All purpose flour.
 Sift first Then measure.
 If you are new to baking.
 Try using the reverse creaming method where you start with dry ingredients then you'll always have a light fuffy cake.